MariaTsantaki/FASMA-synthesis/README.md

 ```

 The output is a dictionary with the final parameters, and can be saved to a file (appended to previous results if needed).

+Note that the input spectra must have a specific format and should be corrected for radial velocity shifts.
+This is an example on how to correct for such [RV shifts](https://github.com/MariaTsantaki/RV_correction).

 ## Configuration file